-Joint Statement on Pain Management in End-of-Life Care (Adopted by the North Carolina Medical, Nursing, and Pharmacy Boards)Categories: Clinical Practice, Licensee-Patient Relationship Adopted Oct 1999 | Amended Oct 2014
+Joint Statement on Medication Management of Pain in End-of-Life Care (Adopted by the North Carolina Medical Board, North Carolina Board of Nursing, and North Carolina Board of Pharmacy)Categories: 6: Caring for Patients at End-of-Life Adopted Oct 1999 | Amended May 2019

 Through dialogue with members of the healthcare community and consumers, a number of perceived regulatory barriers to adequate pain management in end-of-life care have been expressed to the Boards of Medicine, Nursing, and Pharmacy.
 The following statement attempts to address these misperceptions by outlining practice expectations for licensees and other health care professionals authorized to prescribe medications, as well as nurses and pharmacists involved in this aspect of end-of-life care.
 The statement is based on:

-- the legal scope of practice for each of these licensed health professionals;
+• The legal scope of practice for each of these licensed health professionals;

-- professional collaboration and communication among health professionals providing palliative care; and
+• Professional collaboration and communication among health professionals providing palliative care; and

-- a standard of care that assures on-going pain assessment, a therapeutic plan for pain management interventions; and evidence of adequate symptom management for the dying patient.
+• A standard of care that assures on-going pain assessment, a therapeutic plan for pain management interventions; and evidence of adequate symptom management for the dying patient.

-If, in order to achieve adequate pain management, the prescription must provide dosage ranges and frequency parameters within which the nurse may adjust (titrate) medication in order to achieve adequate pain control.
-Consistent with the licensee’s scope of practice, the RN or LPN is accountable for implementing the pain management plan utilizing his/her knowledge base and documented assessment of the patient’s needs.
-The nurse has the authority to adjust medication levels within the dosage and frequency ranges stipulated by the prescriber and according to the agency’s established protocols.
-However, the nurse does not have the authority to change the medical pain management plan.
-When adequate pain management is not achieved under the currently prescribed treatment plan, the nurse is responsible for reporting such findings to the prescriber and documenting this communication.
-Only the licensee or other health professional with authority to prescribe may change the medical pain management plan.
+If, in order to achieve adequate pain management, prescriptions/orders include a medication dose and/or frequency range, the instructions on how the nurse determines the appropriate administration dose or time frame should be included in the order.
+In the absence of such instructions, the nurse has the authority to adjust medication levels within the dose and frequency ranges stipulated, in accordance with the agency’s established protocols.
+However, the RN or LPN does not have the authority to change the medical pain management plan.
+When adequate pain management is not achieved under the currently prescribed/ordered treatment plan, the nurse is responsible for reporting such findings to the prescriber and documenting this communication.
+Only the licensee or other health professional with authority to prescribe/order may change the medical pain management plan.

 Communication and collaboration between members of the healthcare team, and the patient and family are essential in achieving adequate pain management in end-of-life care.
 Within this interdisciplinary framework for end of life care, effective pain management should include:

-- thorough documentation of all aspects of the patient’s assessment and care;
+• Thorough documentation of all aspects of the patient’s assessment and care;

-- a working diagnosis and therapeutic treatment plan including pharmacologic and non-pharmacologic interventions;
+• A working diagnosis and therapeutic treatment plan including pharmacologic and non-pharmacologic interventions;

-- regular and documented evaluation of response to the interventions and, as appropriate, revisions to the treatment plan;
+• Regular and documented evaluation of response to the interventions and, as appropriate, revisions to the treatment plan;

-- evidence of communication among care providers;
+• Evidence of communication among care providers;

-- education of the patient and family; and
+• Education of the patient and family; and

-- a clear understanding by the patient, the family and health care team of the treatment goals.
+• A clear understanding by the patient, the family and health care team of the treatment goals.

 It is important to remind health professionals that licensing boards hold each licensee accountable for providing safe, effective care.
 Exercising this standard of care requires the application of knowledge, skills, as well as ethical principles focused on optimum patient care while taking all appropriate measures to relieve suffering.
 The health care team should give primary importance to the expressed desires of the patient tempered by the judgment and legal responsibilities of each licensed health professional as to what is in the patient’s best interest.